Furthering Alexion’s commitment to patients living with atypical-HUS

 Infusion-Related Reactions

 Intravenous or subcutaneous administration of ULTOMIRIS may result in systemic infusion-related reactions, including anaphylaxis and hypersensitivity reactions.
 In clinical trials, infusion-related reactions occurred in approximately 1% of patients treated with ULTOMIRIS.
-These events included lower back pain, drop in blood pressure, elevation in blood pressure, limb discomfort, drug hypersensitivity (allergic reaction), dysgeusia (bad taste), and drowsiness.
+These events included lower back pain, drop in blood pressure, limb discomfort, drug hypersensitivity (allergic reaction), dysgeusia (bad taste), and drowsiness.
 These reactions did not require discontinuation of ULTOMIRIS.
 If signs of cardiovascular instability or respiratory compromise occur, interrupt ULTOMIRIS infusion and institute appropriate supportive measures.

 ADVERSE REACTIONS

 Most common adverse reactions in patients with aHUS (incidence ≥20%) were upper respiratory tract infection, diarrhea, nausea, vomiting, headache, hypertension and pyrexia.
 Serious adverse reactions were reported in 42 (57%) patients with aHUS receiving ULTOMIRIS.
 The most frequent serious adverse reactions reported in more than 2 patients (2.7%) treated with ULTOMIRIS were hypertension, pneumonia and abdominal pain.
-In clinical studies, clinically relevant adverse reactions in <10% of patients include viral tonsillitis in adults and viral infection in pediatric patients and in 3% of adult patients include infusion-related reactions.

 DRUG INTERACTIONS